 Proposition 2.
-Model checking bounded and amenable GSM programs is in PSPACE in the number of states of its corresponding finite abstraction and the length of the specification.
+Model checking bounded and amenable GSM programs is in PSPACE in the number of states in the finite abstraction and the length of the specification.

-Notice that amenability is a sufficient condition for decidability, but may not be necessary.
-Indeed, a larger class of GSM programs may admit finite abstraction.
+Notice that amenability is a sufficient condition for decidability, but we have no hint it is also necessary.
+So, the property of having a finite abstraction could be enjoyed by a larger class of GSM programs.
 This point demands further investigations.